Most women go through their first week of pregnancy even without realizing it. Nutrition is among the primary things of concern during this month.

 2. Folic Acid:

-Folate or folic acid is an essential B vitamin that has to be taken during the first few weeks of pregnancy.
+Folate or folic acid is an essential B vitamin that has to be taken during the first trimester.
 It helps in the normal growth of the neural tube.
 Avoiding this vitamin can increase the risk of developing neural tube defects in the baby.
 Some of the best sources of folic acid include spinach, beans, and fortified cereals.

 During the second month of pregnancy, your baby’s bones begin to ossify.
 This process requires calcium.
 Therefore, you have to ensure that you get enough calcium every day during the second month.
 Include foods like dairy products and leafy green vegetables in your diet.
 These are essential for your second month of pregnancy diet.